pji/charex/README.rst

 What Is Left To Do?
 ===================
-The following features are planned for the v0.2.4 or later releases:
+The following features are planned for the v0.2.5 or later releases:

-*   Support for Unicode v16.0 for Python 3.14.
 *   Emoji combiner.
 *   Basic doctests for all public classes and functions.
 *   Web API.
 *   Registration for character set codecs.
+*   Allow unicode version switching.

 The list of Unicode properties can be found here: `Index`_